OUR STORY

-Galley West Art Gallery (GWAG) is set in the historic Galley West, restored through funding provided by Orleans Community Preservation Trust.
+Galley West Art Gallery (GWAG) is a community of artists set in the historic Galley West, restored through funding provided by Orleans Community Preservation Trust.

 Run by Cape Cod artists and volunteers, the gallery is dedicated to displaying and selling art created by artists from the Lower and Outer Cape Cod towns of Brewster, Harwich, Chatham, Orleans, Eastham, Wellfleet, Truro and Provincetown.